 Sometimes the most simple idea for an art project for kids ends up being a favorite.
-I love how these projects turned out and I am so proud of how focused the children were when creating them.
+I love how these projects turned out!
+I also love when I can mix math and art into one activity.

 Since I teach young kids, I need to be organized so that I can quickly get supplies out so kids can start working, but also so that everything can be cleaned up quickly.